 First Grant Awarded to Roots of Empathy

-The inaugural grant from the Rachel Davis Fund has been granted to Roots of Empathy, an innovative public education program, now worldwide, that brings infants and their mothers into the classroom to participate in the infant’s emotional development over a school year.
+The inaugural grant from the Rachel Davis Fund was granted to Roots of Empathy, an innovative public education program, now worldwide, that brings infants and their mothers into the classroom to participate in the infant’s emotional development over a school year.
 Research has confirmed Roots of Empathy’s effectiveness in developing compassion in children from a young age, increasing sharing and helping behaviour, and decreasing aggression and bullying, all with lasting results.
-The grant provided to Roots of Empathy from the Fund will be used to train two new instructors that will deliver the program here in the Greater Victoria Area.
+The grant provided to Roots of Empathy from the Fund was used to train two new instructors who delivered the program here in the Greater Victoria Area.

-Rachel’s family is thrilled that her legacy can continue through the Rachel Davis Fund.
+Rachel’s family is thrilled that her legacy can continue through the Rachel Davis Fund, by supporting various organizations making a difference in our community.
 They look forward to this new chapter in her story, as well as the positive impact that the Fund will have in the community and beyond.

 Donate to the Rachel Davis Fund